TITLE: Care Coordinator, Adult Behavioral Health and Youth and Family Behavioral Health

 ESSENTIAL FUNCTIONS/ROLES & RESPONSIBILITIES OF THE POSITION

-- Maintains knowledge of community resources available to SMI, SED & ED consumers and acts as a liaison with other community agencies on the consumer’s behalf, when appropriate.
+- Maintains knowledge of community resources and acts as a liaison with other community agencies on the client’s behalf, when appropriate.

 - Satisfactorily completes required training.

-- Works effectively and objectively with a diverse group of people.
+- Works effectively and efficiently with a diverse group of individuals and team members.
 Adheres to appropriate professional, ethical and legal standards.

 - Other duties as assigned.

 - Follow federal, state and local legal guidelines.